barbking/Prime-Solo-Project-ChoreTracker-App/README.md

 All features I currently want to try out when I deploy on Heroku are functioning.
 My next step is to implement Grunt and minimize code on a develop branch and then merge into master once I verify I did not break anything in the process.
 Ideally, I'd like to implement some testing but that may have to wait until next week.
 We touched on testing at Prime but I need to really dive into and educate myself more about the different techniques and best practices.
 - August 10, 2017:
 Grunt installed and scripts minimized, quick and easy process to do.
-- August 11, 2017
+- August 11, 2017:
 Test version of The Mom App has been deployed on Heroku.
-This app was intended as just a personal app to be used by myself and family.
-Therefore, I do not have it set up for the public to register or use.
+This app was intended just as a personal app to be used by myself and family so I do not have it set up for the public to register or use.
 I have one person set as an admin who can then set up users and their passwords.
 I could refactor code and database setup to allow someone to register and then set up a family/household but not the best use of my time right now.
 Maybe a future goal if friends or others express interest in using this app.

 Test version:
 - Feel free to play around, this is only a test version and not real data.
 I will be deploying a separate version for my children to use.
 Use the following link and username/password for initial login as an admin.
 You can then set up some users/passwords, task and bank data.
 From there you can login as one of the users you created and play around with the user functions.
-Have fun!

 http://themomapp-test.herokuapp.com/#/home
 username: admin